Delhi CM Rekha Gupta inaugurates the second edition of National Ranking Table Tennis Championship - ExBulletin

 “Today the inauguration of the second National Ranking Table Tennis Championship was held in the Thyagaraj Stadium in Delhi.

-“The determination of the Delhi government is to turn the capital into an important sports center.
-As a result of this obligation, Delhi today holds the first position in the country to give the highest prize money to medal-winning players.
-On this occasion, former vice-minister of Haryana Shri @DCHAUTAJI of Table Tennis Federation of India and Delhi State Table Tennis Association, players and a large number of sports enthusiasts were present, “the function further said.
-(Ani)
+“The Resolve of the Delhi Government is to make the capital a Major Center for Sports.
+As a result of this commitment, Today Delhi Holds the First Position in the Country in Giving the Highest Prize Money To Medal-Winning Players.
+On this occasioni @DCHautalaji, senior officials of the table tennis federation of India and Delhi State Table Tennis Association, Players, and a Large Number of Sports enthusiasts were present, “the post continued.
+(ANI)

+(This content comes from a syndicated feed and is published as received.
+The stand takes no responsibility or liability for its accuracy, completeness or content.)

 |